c-rter/Final-Project/README.md

 ## Acknowledgments

-Special thanks to Edward, Tom and Elbert for all the help and guidance.
+Special thanks to Edward, Tom and Albert for all the help and guidance.